mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 ## 4.2 Additional considerations

+Additional important considerations when building a DT:

 1. The software is safe and secure (highest standards) and adopts the best practices for infrastructure as a service.
-2. The DT is a product and needs to be promoted/deployed/adopted by the organization.
+2. The DT is treated as a product (not a project) and needs to be promoted/deployed/adopted by the organization.
 3. In the age of software, building a business is synonymous with building software - you should aim to own all of the intellectual property as it will be a differentiator to your competitor.

 ## 4.3 Cost

-A rule of thumb for the ratio between the cost for temporary contractors/consultants and full time employees is roughly 2 : 1.
-For short term engagements, it may be as much as 3 : 1, while for longer term engagements it tends toward 1 : 1.
+A rule of thumb for the ratio between the cost for temporary contractors/consultants versus full time employees is roughly 2 : 1.
+For short term engagements, the ratio may be as much as 3 : 1, while for longer term engagements it tends toward 1 : 1.
 You should plan to have a team with the following roles:

 1. Product manager / product leader.
 2. UX/UI Designer.